MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/README.md

 In this guide, you will perform the following operations:

 - import the Azure SQL database with pre-existing tables to your Azure SQL server instance.
-- create secrets for the sql admin username, password, the server name and the IP address
 - allow the server's firewall to grant access to your local machine's IP

 Follow the steps [here](SQL/README.md).